vickmuir/vpc-on-classic-block-storage/block_storage_is_profiles.md

 {:table: .aria-labeledby="caption"}
 {:note: .note}

 # Profiles
 {: #block-storage-profiles}

-When you provision {{site.data.keyword.block_storage_is_short}} secondary volumes using the {{site.data.keyword.Bluemix_notm}} console, CLI, or API, you specify an IOPS profile that best meets your storage requirements.
+When you provision {{site.data.keyword.block_storage_is_short}} secondary volumes using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify an IOPS profile that best meets your storage requirements.
 Profiles are available as three predefined IOPS tiers or as custom IOPS.
 IOPS tiers provide guaranteed IOPS/GB performance for volumes up to 2 TB capacity.
 You can also specify a custom IOPS profile and define volume capacity and IOPS within a range.

 ## Tiered IOPs profiles
 {: #tiers}